cyberphone/web2native-bridge/README.md

 albeit with two major differences:
 * The sample application runs in an ordinary web page
 * The Web2Native Bridge browser extension is fully generic and can support any number of very different applications
+* The Web2Native Bridge adds positioning support enabling integration UI-wise with the web

 The native part of the sample application resides in <code>proxy/install/apps/org.webpki.w2nb.sample1/org.webpki.w2nb.sample1.jar</code>.